POST ACCEPTANCE REQUIREMENTS

 - Compliance with all other conditions of acceptance (done via NGU Admissions)

-With the exception of two outstanding ‘prerequisite’ courses (if selected, official transcripts [electronic or sealed] from the college or university must be received by NGU’s PA Medicine program by November 1 or the selected candidate will relinquish his/her seat) all application requirements must be met when the application is submitted to CASPA.
-All ‘post acceptance requirements’ must be met by December 10 prior to matriculation (all transcripts are due by November 1); Failure to meet these deadlines will result in a forfeiture of seat and the candidate will not be allowed to matriculate into the program.
+If official transcipts (sealed) are required – to verify outstanding degree or prerequisites – they must be received by NGU’s PA Medicine program by October 31 or the selected candidate will relinquish his/her seat).
+All other ‘post acceptance requirements’ must be met by December 10 prior to matriculation.
+Failure to meet these deadlines will result in a forfeiture of seat and the candidate will not be allowed to matriculate into the program.

 Prior to matriculation (by December 10), before the clinical year begins, and as required by a clerkship site – all PA students are required to have a completed certified background check via https://www.castlebranch.com.
 The background search looks for a history of: